 - This position is suited for a self-motivated and driven individual.

 - A professional person who can confidently work with a variety of people from different cultures and backgrounds.

 - Strong knowledge in LGBTQ+ identities and issues is a requirement.

 - Diplomacy, tact, and a sense of humour are important to the success of this person.

 - A driver’s license would be an asset.

 - ASIST training and any support work credentials/experience an asset.

 - Participate in the organization’s social media

 Along with a cover letter and resume, please include a list of past conferences/events describing results and detail-oriented nature of the events.
-Please send cover letter, resume and portfolio of past events to Natasha, Office Manager, at email@example.com, by May 31, 2017.
-Interviews will take place in early June 2017.
+Please send cover letter, resume and portfolio of past events to Natasha, Office Manager, at firstname.lastname@example.org, by July 15, 2017.
+Interviews will take place in late July 2017.
 Please reach out to us if you have any questions.